-- 25. WFP's engagement at the country level should be formulated within the broader context of the country's efforts to achieve zero hunger by 2030, in line with SDG 2.
+27. WFP's engagement at the country level should be formulated within the broader context of the country's efforts to achieve zero hunger by 2030, in line with SDG 2.
 In this regard, it will be important to have a country-owned national zero hunger strategic review to establish the baseline for formulating country, WFP and other plans and programmes to achieve zero hunger in the country by 2030.

-A national zero hunger strategic review should derive from an open, consultative and comprehensive analysis of the challenges the country faces in achieving zero hunger by 2030.
+- 28. A national zero hunger strategic review should derive from an open, consultative and comprehensive analysis of the challenges the country faces in achieving zero hunger by 2030.
 It should identify gaps in the national policy framework and programmes; the economic environment, fiscal policy, financial requirements and funding sources as well as partnerships for the SDGs (SDG 17) and for achieving zero hunger; opportunities and requirements for collaboration with the public and private sectors; and the implementation capacities of government institutions and non-governmental partners at the national and local levels.
-In addition to providing a baseline, strategic reviews provide priority actions and recommendations that inform strategic outcomes and action plans of WFP and national stakeholders and partners. - 26.
-WFP will participate in and support the facilitation of independent, country-led national zero hunger strategic reviews, including discussion of how WFP and the country's other partners can support national progress towards zero hunger.
+In addition to providing a baseline, strategic reviews provide priority actions and recommendations that inform strategic outcomes and action plans of WFP and national stakeholders and partners. - 29.
+Working together with the other Rome-based agencies, WFP will participate in and support the facilitation of independent, country-led national zero hunger strategic reviews, including discussions of how WFP and the country's other partners can best support national progress towards zero hunger.
 Strategic reviews are implemented by national stakeholders in coordination with the government, and focused on achieving the SDGs in a particular national context.
-The management set-up of strategic reviews will reflect country conditions and should include collaboration among a wide range of public and private, national and international stakeholders.
-Information and evidence from WFP-supported assessments and studies will feed into the reviews as relevant.
 The review should be undertaken as part of the United Nations country team's work to deliver as one.
-WFP may also facilitate, in collaboration with partners, reviews in countries where it does not have an operational presence.
+Together the Rome-based agencies, including WFP, may also work to facilitate reviews in countries where there is no operational presence.
+The commitment to work together reflects the collective determination of the Rome-based agencies to partnership and collaboration, and to jointly supporting and championing the goal of achieving zero hunger. - 30.
+The management and implementation of strategic reviews will reflect country conditions and capacities, and should include collaboration among a wide range of public and private, national and international stakeholders.
+Information and evidence from assessments and studies of the Rome-based agencies and others will feed into the reviews as relevant.
 Strategic reviews may be funded through various sources, including WFP resources and/or contributions from other actors.
-WFP will advocate for national funding of strategic reviews.
+WFP will advocate for national funding of strategic reviews, as well as for joint Rome-based agency funding to be made available.
 Strategic review reports are country-owned documents that are not subject to the approval of the Board.